samzhang111/pdp/README.md

 ## Principles

-As in says in the title, Principled Data Processing lays out a few, well, principles.
+As in says in the title, Principled Data Processing lays out a few, well, principles (aka opinions).
 These principles are:

 1. Projects are separated into _tasks_, which are folders in the filesystem.
 A task is either a collection of subtasks, which are themselves subdirectories in the task, or an _atomic_ task which contains no further subtasks.